-- (1) For section 140GC of the Act, and for the definition of work agreement in subsection 5(1) of the Act, a work agreement must meet the requirements prescribed in this regulation. - (2) A work agreement: - (a) must be between: - (i) the Commonwealth, as represented by the Minister, or by the Minister and 1 or more other Ministers; and - (ii) a person, an unincorporated association or a partnership in Australia; and - (b) must be a labour agreement that authorises the recruitment, employment, or engagement of services of a person who is intended to be employed or engaged as a holder of a Subclass 482 (Temporary Skill Shortage) visa or Subclass 494 (Skilled Employer Sponsored Regional (Provisional)) visa; and - (c) must be in effect.
+- (1) For section 140GC of the Act, and for the definition of work agreement in subsection 5(1) of the Act, a work agreement must meet the requirements prescribed in this regulation. - (2) A work agreement: - (b) must be a labour agreement that authorises the recruitment, employment, or engagement of services of a person who is intended to be employed or engaged as a holder of a Subclass 482 (Skills in Demand) Visa, a Subclass

+- 482 (Temporary Skill Shortage) visa or Subclass 494 (Skilled Employer Sponsored Regional (Provisional)) visa; and - (c) must be in effect.